siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 n_{\mathrm{eff}} = \sqrt{(1+\chi_{e,\mathrm{eff}})(1+\chi_{m,\mathrm{eff}})}.
 $$

+This dielectric-style writing is the conventional two-aspect version of the same proportional-response idea.
+The response coefficient $k$ above is the one-field analogue of the effective susceptibilities written here through
+$\chi_{e,\mathrm{eff}}$ and $\chi_{m,\mathrm{eff}}$.
+The dielectric form
-This dielectric-style writing is only a coarse summary of the same retarded compression effect.
+therefore does not introduce a different mechanism.
+It is the conventional electromagnetic writing of the same retarded compression effect.

 ## What this gives